Open Source · Apache 2.0

 Terminal

-$ warden sessions --findings-only
+$ immunity sessions --findings-only

 Findings across all your projects: